la2050/archive/_projects/2016/help-build-the-kcrw-media-center-designed-for-you-to-connect-with-public-radio-in-los-angeles.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/5620032535741-team91.jpg
 project_video: 'https://www.youtube.com/embed/Xt3t96JpHBc?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  In 2017, KCRW will open the KCRW Media Center—a 35,000-square-foot multipurpose facility that will be a vibrant, publicly-accessible performance and community gathering space for Southern California.
-Already an influential source of news, music, and cultural discovery, we will expand our programming—on air, online and in person—to engage our devoted audiences here in Los Angeles and around the world.
+  In 2017 KCRW will open the brand new KCRW Media Center—designed in partnership with Santa Monica College as a public space for all Angelenos to connect with our music, news, and cultural programming.
 project_is_collaboration: 'Yes'
 project_collaborators: Santa Monica College
 project_areas: